peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Divide(
         PeterO.Numbers.EFloat divisor);

 Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
+When possible, the result will be exact.

 <b>Parameters:</b>